 If you are rehabilitating a FFEL loan, the guarantor must attempt to find a lender to purchase the loan after you have made the required payments or if no seller can be found, assign the loan to the government.
 There is no resale requirement for Direct Loans.
 Once rehabilitation is complete, the loan is removed from default status and you are eligible for new loans and grants.
 The default notation should be removed from your credit record.
 In most cases, however, the other negative history will remain until it gets too old to report.

 You can regain eligibility for federal assistance before you complete the rehabilitation as long as you make six monthly reasonable and affordable payments.
 However, you will need to complete the rehabilitation to get out of default.

-Lenders will generally add collection costs to the new loan balance, but as of July 1, 2014, this should be no more than 16% of the unpaid principal and accrued interest at the time of the sale of the loan.
-The Department of Education says that it does not charge these fees to borrowers rehabilitating Direct Loans, but they can change this policy at their discretion.
-It is a good idea to ask about whether the government is going to add collection fees to your balance after rehabilitation.
+Loan holders may add collection costs to the new loan balance, but this should be no more than 16% of the unpaid principal and accrued interest at the time of the sale of the loan.
+The Department of Education says that it does not charge these fees to borrowers rehabilitating Direct Loans, but the they will charge fees against each of the nine qualifying payments.
+Once full eligibility for rehabilitation has been achieved, only the principal and interest balance of the loan is transferred to a non-default servicer.
+From that point forward, no further collection fees are charged unless/until the borrower re-defaults on the loan.
+This policy could change, so it is a good idea to ask about whether the government is going to add collection fees to your balance after rehabilitation.

 You are entitled to get out of default through rehabilitation only once per loan.
 If you rehabilitated before August 14, 2008 and go back into default on that loan, you can still rehabilitate again.
 However, this new rehabilitation will be subject to the one-time limit.